 "You have graduated from a prominent university, and you have a good job.
 Think about it-the person who is to be your spouse is of a different race, and her family lives halfway around the world.
 Are you going to go through with this?"
 When asked such a question, most people will waver.
 Our members, on the other hand, immediately answer, "Yes, I will.
-I am thankful to do this, because it is for a great purpose."
+This is something I am thankful to do for a great purpose."